freeCodeCamp/freeCodeCamp/guide/english/docker/docker-network/index.md

 ---
-title: Docker network
+title: Docker Network
 ---

 By design containers are isolated from the host and other running containers.
-The virtual networking of Docker containers, allows them to talk to services inside other containers or on the host.
+The virtual networking of Docker containers allows them to talk to services inside other containers or on the host.

-By default every container gets an virtual ethernet interface that gets connected via a bridge on the host.
+By default, every container gets a virtual Ethernet interface that gets connected via a bridge on the host.

 ## List all Docker networks

 `docker network ls` lists all current Docker networks.

-When installing Docker it creates three default networks.
+When installing Docker it creates three default networks:

 - *bridge*:
-Default for container that are run without a network specified
+Default for containers that are run without a network specified
 - *host*:
-Allows Container to directly use the network stack of the host
+Allows a container to directly use the network stack of the host
 - *none*:
-No networking to other containers possible
+No networking to other containers is possible

-You can use these.
-But when you plan on running your service containers in production it is advised to create special networks.
+You can use these, but when you plan on running your service containers in production it is advised to create special networks.

-## Inspect a Docker network
+## Inspect a Docker Network

 `docker network inspect NAMEOFNETWORK` outputs details on the configuration of the network in JSON format.
-For example the containers that are part of the network, or their private IPv4-adresses.
+For example, the containers that are part of the network, or their private IPv4-adresses.

 ```json
 "Containers": {